 *Source: Dental Hygienist Salary Jobs

-Students must earn a minimum of one hundred thirty-one credits to complete the Bachelor of Science degree.
-Eighteen credits should be completed using 1000-level course work.
-These credits, when combined with the twelve credits for DENHYG 1544, 1545, 1547, 1549, and 1689 completed in the dental hygiene program, meet the CGS requirement for thirty credits of 1000-level course work.
+Students must earn a minimum of 131 credits to complete the Bachelor of Science degree.
+18 credits should be completed using 1000-level course work.
+These credits, when combined with the 12 credits for DENHYG 1544, 1545, 1547, 1549, and 1689 completed in the dental hygiene program, meet the CGS requirement for 30 credits of 1000-level course work.
 The courses must be completed within five years of enrolling in the program.

-Students who are transferring from certificate/associate degree hygiene programs to the CGS dental hygiene Bachelor of Science degree program complete thirty-nine credits of CGS general education and dental hygiene track course work.
-At least thirty of the thirty-nine credits must be completed at the University of Pittsburgh.
+Students who are transferring from certificate/associate degree hygiene programs to the CGS dental hygiene Bachelor of Science degree program complete 39 credits of CGS general education and dental hygiene track course work.
+At least 30 of the 39 required credits must be completed at the University of Pittsburgh in order to fulfill the CGS residency requirement.
 Contact Krista Stokes, CGS advisor, for information about transferring credits from other institutions or if you completed your dental hygiene certificate at Pitt before 1995.

 Prerequisites and Courses

 CGS General Education Requirements for Dental Hygiene Students (effective Fall 2018)

 Note: 9 to 15 credits of the courses below must be at the 1000-level, depending on the student's area of concentration in the major.
 One of the courses taken below must also satisfy the General Education Diversity requirement.
 For a complete list of approved courses, see block to the right.
 If you were admitted to the CGS Dental Hygiene Program prior to Fall 2018, your general education requirements are listed here.